ipfs-inactive/blog/content/post/051-new-ipfs-release-process.md

 at stage 0 with a compressed release process for the stages that have already been completed once.

-We expect stages 1-3 to take a week each, on average.
+We expect stages 1-3 to take a week each, on average - suggesting a 3 week period between cutting and launching a new release.

 #### Stage 0 - Automated Testing